 What is Smart India Hackathon 2017 and how to apply for it?

-This is a national-level hackathon contest for all college students where they submit a detailed proposal on how to want to solve the problem.
+This is a national-level hackathon contest for all college students.
+The applicants in a team of 4 to 5 members had to submit a detailed proposal on how to want to solve the problem.

 This is the first round where students from colleges all over India, first select 2 to 3 candidate problems to address from the different problem statements proposed by the Departments of the Central Government.
 From each college, usually 3 to 4 teams comprising of around 6 members each, need to submit their project proposal/idea in the form of a presentation, through the SIH online portal.
 The presentation should contain the following sections.

-Methodology: A step-by-step plan focusing on how to tackle the proposed problem statement, formalizing the problem in terms of achievable goals and lastly, a proposed timeline
+Methodology: A step-by-step plan focusing on how to tackle the proposed problem statement, formalizing the problem in terms of achievable goals, and lastly, a proposed timeline

 Proof of Concept: We provide screenshots of a preliminary or just working model with limited functionalities of the application we are proposing to build.

 We had submitted 2 proposals, out of which one got selected.
 I have provided both the respective presentation slides.

-- Bag Tracking and Alert System for the Department of Posts, Ministry of Communications [PDF]
+Bag Tracking and Alert System for the Department of Posts, Ministry of Communications [PDF]

 Monitoring migratory bird population in India for the Ministry of Environment, Forests and Climate Change [PDF]

 Once your proposal is accepted, all the participants solving problems for a particular Department will all be called to the same onsite round.

 The campus, registration, and accommodation facilities were quite good.

 This made it very difficult from our end, to convince the judges regarding the marked improvement and change that we had incorporated in the last 12 hours, based on the judge’s feedback.

-After a few rounds of communication, with the concerned authority regarding the development of the system into a full-fledged real-time application was not successfully achieved.
+After a few rounds of communication, the concerned authority regarding the development of the system into a full-fledged real-time application was not successfully achieved.